List of awards and nominations received by Abhishek Bachchan: Screen Awards

-The Screen Awards are presented annually by Indian Express Limited to honour excellence in Hindi and Marathi cinema.
+The Screen Awards are presented annually by Indian Express Limited to honor excellence in Hindi and Marathi cinema.

 Stardust Awards

-The Stardust Awards are an annual event organised by Magna Publishing Company Limited.
+The Stardust Awards are an annual event organized by Magna Publishing Company Limited.

 Zee Cine Awards

-The Zee Cine Awards is an annual award ceremony organised by the Zee Entertainment Enterprises.
+The Zee Cine Awards is an annual award ceremony organized by the Zee Entertainment Enterprises.

+Iconic Gold Awards

+The Iconic Gold Awards is an annual awards show that honors the best performers in the Hindi films and television industry.